collectiveaccess/ProvidenceDocs/_source/providence/user/editing/deaccessions.rst

 Deaccessions
 ============

 CollectiveAccess can track the deaccessioning process at the item-level, using the **Deaccession Status bundle**.
-This bundle can be found in the List of Metadata Elements.
+This bundle can be found in the list of `Metadata Elements <file:///Users/charlotteposever/Documents/ca_manual/providence/user/dataModelling/metadata.html?highlight=metadata+elements>`_.
 The Deaccession Status bundle can be placed anywhere in the object editor screen.

 .. note:: If you are writing a profile configuration in XML, the bundle code is **ca_objects_deaccession**.
 Items can only be deaccessioned if this bundle code is included in the installation profile.